felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 > _Don't repeat yourself_

-In _bell_, loops allow repetitive tasks to be automated efficiently through iteration.
-They are a powerful way to manipulate data structures by applying transformations dynamically.
+In _bell_, loops allow performing repetitive tasks efficiently without the need to write redundant code.
+Whenever you find yourself repeating the same type of logic in you code, that's a sign you should be using loops instead.
+They are a powerful way to iterate through our data and dynamically perform operations on it.

 ## Loop clauses

-Before we delve into the two types of loops available in _bell_, let's introduce the concept of a _clause_.
+Before delving into the two types of loops available in _bell_ –`while` and `for` loops—, let's introduce the concept of _clauses_.
 A _clause_ is a specific type of keyword in _bell_ that modifies the behavior of a loop.
-In particular, there are two types of mutually exclusive _clauses_ available in both types of loops: `collect` and `do`.
+In particular, there are two types of mutually exclusive clauses available in `for` and `while` loops: the `collect` and `do` clauses.

-### `collect` clause
+### The `collect` clause

 The `collect` clause specifies that a loop should keep the resulting value of _every_ iteration.
 This is useful for constructing lists.

-### `do` clause
+### The `do` clause

-The `do` clause specifies that a loop should simply execute each iteration (just like the `collect` clause) and discard the result, except for the very last iteration.
-This is typically useful for cumulative operations, such as adding a list of numbers, where the result of intermediate iterations is not needed.
+The `do` clause specifies that a loop should simply execute each iteration (just like the `collect` clause) but discard the result, except for the very last iteration.
+This is typically useful for cumulative operations, such as adding a list of numbers, that don't require preserving values of intermediate operations.

 Now let's delve into each type of loop to see what these clauses look like in practice.

 ---

-## `while` Loops
+## The `while` Loop

 A `while` loop repeats a given expression or statement as long as a condition remains true.
 We use this type of loop for dynamic operations where the number of repetitions isn't known or predetermined.